wdi-sg/tweedr/README.md

 Add the ability to add a profile picture- see `input` `type=file` and `form` `enctype=multipart/formdata`

 #### Further
-Add the ability to tweet photos.
+Add the ability to tweet photos, also using the same profile pic upload as above.